-- 1. An evaluation for financial assistance will be done when a: - Patient with a self-pay balance due notifies Patient Accounts that he/she cannot afford to pay the bill and requests assistance. - Patient presents at registration or a clinical area without insurance and states that he/she cannot afford to pay the medical expenses. - Physician or other clinician refers a patient for a financial assistance evaluation. - A Financial Counselor/Insurance Verification Representative will meet with a patient, upon request, to give them instructions on the Financial Assistance Application.
-If it is after hours, a holiday or a weekend, provide the patient with a copy of the Financial Assistance Program brochure and ask the patient to call 301-203-2271 or 2154 and someone will contact them within three business days.

-- A Letter of Conditional Approval for probable eligibility will be sent to the patient within three days of receipt of a completed application. - A Letter of Final Determination will be sent to the patient within 30 days to inform him/her eligibility for: - a.
-Financial Assistance (Full or partial) or - b.
-A Payment Plan (divided payments over two years). - During the application process, the patient must provide a copy of the following to the Financial Counselor: - Most recent Federal Income Tax Return. - Three most recent pay stubs (if employed). - Medical Assistance Notice of Determination (if applicable). - d.
-Proof of U.S. citizenship or permanent residence status. - e.
-Proof of disability income (if applicable). - f.
-Reasonable proof of other declared expenses. - 6.
-The following are necessary for a final determination: - The patient must apply for Medical Assistance unless the Financial Counselor can readily determine that the patient would fail to meet the disability requirement. - b.
-Review possibility of a reasonable payment plan agreement. - The patient must be a United States of America citizen or permanent resident. - d.
-All insurance benefits have been exhausted. - The completed Maryland State Uniform Financial Assistance Application and required forms will be forwarded from the Financial Counselor to the Director of Patient Accounts. - A patient can quality for Financial Assistance either through lack of sufficient insurance or excessive medical expenses. - 9.
-Once a patient is approved for Financial Assistance, it is expected that the patient will continue to meet his/her required financial commitments to FWMC.
+- An evaluation for financial assistance will be conducted when a: - Patient with a self-pay balance due notifies Patient Accounts that he/she cannot afford to pay the bill and requests assistance. - Patient presents at registration or a clinical area without insurance and states that he/she cannot afford to pay the medical expenses. - Physician or other clinician refers a patient for a financial assistance evaluation. - 2 A Financial Counselor/Insurance Verification Representative will meet with the patient, upon request, to provide instructions on the Financial Assistance Application.
+If it is after hours, a holiday or a weekend, the patient will be issued a copy of the Financial Assistance Program brochure and referred to call 301-203-2271 or 2154 and someone will contact them within two business days. - 3 To make a determination of probable eligibility for Financial Assistance, the applicant must complete the Maryland State Uniform Application for Financial Assistance. - The Insurance Verification Representative/Financial Counselor will perform an assessment to determine if the patient meets preliminary criteria based on the family size/income as defined by Medicaid regulations. - A Letter of Conditional Approval for probable eligibility will be sent to the patient within two business days.
+The person seeking assistance may also call Insurance Verification at the end of the second business day to learn of the determination. - Applications received and preliminary determinations made by the Insurance Verification Representative/Financial Counselor will be sent daily to Patient Accounts for review. - A During the final determination of eligibility, the patient must provide a copy of the following to the Financial Counselor: - Most recent Federal Income Tax Return. - · Three most recent pay stubs (if employed). - · Medical Assistance Notice of Determination (if applicable). - · Proof of disability income (if applicable). - · Reasonable proof of other declared expenses. - 5 The following are also necessary for a final determination: - The patient must apply for Medical Assistance unless the Financial Counselor can readily determine that the patient would fail to meet the disability requirement. - Review possibility of a reasonable payment plan agreement. - · All insurance benefits have been exhausted. - The completed Maryland State Uniform Financial Assistance Application and required forms will be forwarded from the Financial Counselor to the Director of Patient Accounts for approval. - A patient can qualify for Financial Assistance either through lack of sufficient insurance or excessive medical expenses. - 8 Once a patient is approved for Financial Assistance, it is expected that the patient will continue to meet his/ her required financial commitments to FWMC.
 If a patient does not make the required payment within 60 days, the Financial Assistance allowance will be reversed and the patient will owe the entire amount.
 It is recommended that the patient make a good faith payment at the beginning of the Financial Assistance period.